InnovativeInventor/Random-Password/README.md

 # Usage

+To start, install by typing the following command:
+`cd && curl -L https://git.io/vQnNE -o ~/install.sh && sh install.sh`

-To start, install then type one of the following options:
+Then, choose one of the following options:

  - `rp` to generate a random word followed by however many random characters that you want
  - `rpc` to generate a random string of characters